 Make sure you’ve got all the keys for your current place ready to hand over when the time comes.

-Get the guides for any appliances in the house (things like the dishwasher, aircon and oven) and put them somewhere the people moving in will find them.
+Get the guides and important documents for any appliances in the house (things like the dishwasher, aircon and oven) and put them somewhere the people moving in will find them.

-Let people who come over often (like cleaners, gardeners and dog walkers) know that you’ll be moving.
-If they’re coming to your new place, let them know what day you’ll need them to be there instead.
+Let people who come over often (like cleaners, gardeners and dog walkers) know that you’ll be moving home.
+If they’re coming to your new home, let them know your moving date and what day you’ll need them to be there instead.